jbcodeforce/spark-studies/docs/dev/python.md

 ## Computing the lowest rated movie

-It reads the rating file and map each line to a SQL Row( movieID , rating) then transforms it in data frame, then compute average rating for each movieID, and count the number of time the movie is rated, joins the two data frames and pull the top 10 results:
+It reads the rating file and maps each line to a SQL Row( movieID , rating) then transforms it in data frame, then computes average rating for each movieID, and counts the number of time the movie is rated, joins the two data frames and finally pulls the top 10 results:

 See the code in [LowestRatedMovieDataFrame.py](https://github.com/jbcodeforce/spark-studies/blob/master/src/samples/LowestRatedMovieDataFrame.py)